-A Master of Health Administration degree can open the door to numerous opportunities for management and leadership roles in health care settings.
-Careers in health administration provide professional satisfaction along with financial security.
+A Master of Health Administration degree can open the door to numerous jobs for management and leadership roles in health care settings.
+Jobs in health administration provide professional satisfaction along with financial security.

-A Master of Health Administration degree opens the doors to a variety of leadership roles.
-These roles include, but are not limited to:
+A Master of Health Administration degree opens the doors to a variety of jobs and leadership roles.
+These jobs include, but are not limited to:

 Classes are asynchronous, some classes are in a 7-week format some are in a 14-week format.
 You can log on anytime 24/7 to complete your coursework.
 Some, but not all tests are proctored using exam proctoring software.

 No. your degree will be conferred by the University of Cincinnati, which will also be reflected on your transcripts and degree.

 Yes.
 Our online students are no different from our on-campus students in that way.
 You get a specific ID that you can use to navigate different systems at UC and for potential student discounts.